 It's worth learning about the anatomy of a

-JWT, as it is becoming a crucial part of most authenticated web applications.
+is becoming a crucial part of most authenticated web applications.

 🧠 Learn more about OIDC: